amal2nes/student-list/README.md

 ## update-11 One More Thing

-In the preceding update, we left behind comments with "TODO:" markers for any updates we want to make in the furture.
-This update takes care of the following updates:
+In the preceding update, we left behind comments prepended with **TODO** markers for any updates we want to make in the future. let's tackle a couple of those just to clear a few remaining code smells.
+This update improves our code in the following ways:

 * Remove brittle code caused by using String.Contains, when we meant String.StartsWith

-* Simplify search usign LINQ
+* Simplify search using LINQ

 * Tidy comments.

 ## Next Steps